Home Page

 Current Equipment Status

-The full dome digital projector ceased functioning seven years ago, leaving the planetarium reliant on the 1992 Minolta MS-8 star projector for ground-based celestial displays.
-In 2018, a laser system was introduced to sustain operations, with laser shows serving as the primary revenue source to cover operating expenses.
+For more than a decade, the planetarium relied on its 1992 Minolta MS-8 star projector after the full-dome digital system failed.
+In 2018, a laser system was introduced to sustain operations, with laser shows becoming a vital source of revenue.

 Shiras Logo with lasers